 As listed in Table 4-12, there are a total of 1,134 housing units in Census Tract 2772 and 728 housing units in Census Tract 2774.
-As of June 2016, LAWA records indicate that all but 38 residential parcels between the Belford and Manchester Square areas have been acquired as part of the Los Angeles World Airports Relocation Plan: Manchester Square and the Belford Area-also known as the existing ANMP Relocation Plan for the Belford and Manchester Square areas.
+As of June 2016, LAWA records indicate that all but 38 residential parcels between the Belford and Manchester Square areas have been acquired as part of the Los Angeles World Airports Relocation Plan: Manchester Square and the Belford Area-also known as the existing ANMP Relocation Plan for the Belford and Manchester Square areas (ANMP Relocation Plan).
 According to City of Los Angeles Zone Info and Map Access System (ZIMAS) records, these remaining 38 parcels have a total of 251 dwelling units.
-The 38 remaining properties, as well as the schools, that would be acquired under the existing ANMP are shown on Figure 4-9.
+Using 2010 U.S. Census records and the City of Los Angeles Geographic Information System data, it has been estimated that approximately 22 residents remained in the Belford area and 508 residents remained in the Manchester Square area as of February 2016.
+The 38 remaining properties, as well as the schools, that would be acquired under the existing ANMP Relocation Plan are shown on Figure 4-9.